herrBez/YAUBT/README.md

 ## Customization

-Simple step to customize the theme:
+Simple steps to customize the theme:

 1. Fork the project
 2. Change the color in file [mycolor.sty](mycolor)